ferram4/Ferram-Aerospace-Research/README.md

 0.15.3V "Froude"------------------------------------

+Update to MM 2.6.5 for greater nyan nyan
 Allow display of pressure coefficient (under assumption of axisymmetric flow) over the vehicle
 Tweak subsonic drag to be lower for slender shapes